 The resource from Education Elements provides an overview of the different teams that might be part of a strategic planning process.

 The resources and guiding questions below can support you in determining the most effective team structures:

-This resource from Education Elements provides a helpful snapshot of strategic planning teams and how they might be a part of the cycle of continuous improvement.
+This resource can help schools and systems reflect on who might serve on each team and how the different teams work together to support continuous improvement.
+This resource from Education Elements also provides a helpful snapshot of planning teams and how they might be part of the cycle of continuous improvement.